-In the ever-changing finance and technology fields proof of results are all that truly matters, and the same rule applies for interviews in this sector, where you need to show that you’ve researched the company in detail and are ready to prove your worth with data and concise, hard-hitting examples of your past success.
+In the ever-changing banking and technology fields proof of results are all that truly matters, and the same rule applies for interviews in this sector, where you need to show that you’ve researched the company in detail and are ready to prove your worth with data and concise, hard-hitting examples of your past success.

 In truth, if it’s taking you less than a full day to prepare for your interview, you’re probably not sufficiently ready to win the role against other top-tier candidates.

 Here’s a four-stage plan to thoroughly prepare you for your upcoming interview.

 1. The first step is to sit down with your CV, and take a walk down memory lane, searching for times you’ve succeeded/met challenges/used initiative/led a team.
 Refresh your memory on each of your old jobs and its core skills, and where they overlap with what’s required in the new role.

 2. Scour the job spec to decode what the employer wants.
 Print it out and match the skills with your own– this is a step you should have already carried out while writing your CV and talking to your recruiting partner.
 By doing this you will know and understand which skills and attributes they’re homing in on, so you can practice answers that demonstrate your skills in this area.

 3. Conduct an intelligence-gathering mission.
 Start with the company website, but go further and dig up everything you can on their industry, from competitors to challenges to critical employees to what they post on social media websites.

 You’ll probably only use a small fraction of this information in your interview, but this kind of background research makes you stand out as a candidate, especially if you can frame your experience in a way that fills a company need.
 This level of analysis will also make you more confident in the interview.